johnny-quesada-developer/react-native-global-state/README.md

 export const useCount = countStore.getHook<ICountActions>();
 ```
-The above step is necessary to get the correct typing of the parameters of your actions.
 The above step is necessary to get the correct typing of the parameters of your actions, otherwise, you'll get the name of the actions but the parameters would be all TYPE-ANY

 ## Decoupled hook